DalerKhamidov/bleach_portoflio/README.md

 - All components are written in TypeScript with strict type checking
 - CSS is used for styling with custom properties for theming
 - The application is a single-page application (SPA) with smooth navigation
+- GitHub Pages deployment is configured for automatic updates

 ## 🤝 Contributing